pkka/My-CTF-Web-Challenges/README.md

 #### Idea

 * Multilayered architecture vulnerability
-* Default and up to date mod_jk leads to directory travesal
+* Default and up to date mod_jk leads to directory traversal
 * Bypass WAF by incorrect usage of BASE64 and URLENCODE
 * SQL Injection on H2 Database
 * Execute Code by using H2 SQL Injection